© Lucia Hunziker

 – World management –

-Lyric tenor Matthew Newlin has been a member of the Deutsche Oper Berlin ensemble since 2013, where he has sung such roles as Tamino (Die Zauberflöte), Don José (Carmen), Belmonte (Die Entführung aus dem Serail), Conte Almaviva (Il barbiere di Siviglia), Alfredo (La traviata), Lensky (Eugene Onegin), Andres (Wozzeck), Prunier (La rondine), Don Ottavio (Don Giovanni), Italian Singer (Der Rosenkavalier), Arturo (Lucia di Lammermoor), Pong (Turandot), Helmsman (Der fliegende Holländer), God’s Fool (Boris Godunov) and Cassio in Verdi’s Otello, among others.
+Matthew Newlin has been a member of the Deutsche Oper Berlin ensemble from the 2013/14 to the 2023/24 season, where he has sung roles such as Tamino, Don José, Belmonte (Die Entführung aus dem Serail), Conte Almaviva (Il barbiere di Siviglia), Alfredo (La traviata), Lensky (Eugene Onegin), Andres (Wozzeck), Prunier (La rondine), Don Ottavio (Don Giovanni), Italian Singer (Der Rosenkavalier), Arturo (Lucia di Lammermoor), Pong (Turandot), Helmsman (Der fliegende Holländer), God’s Fool (Boris Godunov) and Cassio in Verdi’s Otello, among others.

 Equally comfortable in concert and recital, Matthew was guest at the Israel Philharmonic Orchestra in Beethoven’s 9th Symphony and Bach’s Magnificat, and he also sang in Beethoven’s 9th Symphony with the Rotterdam Philharmonic Orchestra at the Quincena Musical San Sebastián and the Festival Internacional Santander.
 He has appeared under the baton of Michael Tilson Thomas with both the San Francisco Symphony and New World Symphony in performances of Stravinsky’s Pulcinella and Beethoven’s Fidelio.
 Other concert appearances include performances of Verdi’s Requiem, Handel’s Messiah and Solomon, Mozart’s Requiem, Vaughan Williams’ On Wenlock Edge, and Janáček’s The Diary of One Who Disappeared, both in Czech and his own English translation.